 Allow otherwise exemplary employees to pursue job openings in other departments if they aren't able to meet sales numbers.
 Working in New Business or Underwriting does not require rigorous sales, why is it a requirement to "meet your numbers" to transfer to those departments?

-I applied online.
+I applied through a staffing agency.
 The process took 4 days.
-I interviewed at Gerber Life (Fremont, MI) in March 2014.
+I interviewed at Gerber Life (White Plains, NY) in August 2016.